macarthur-lab/matchbox/README.md

 http://localhost:8080/match

-* with the following headers:
+* with the following headers (we are using "abcd" as an example token"):

 	X-Auth-Token: abcd

 	Accept: application/vnd.ga4gh.matchmaker.v1.0+json

 	Content-Type: application/x-www-form-urlencoded

+	And a JSON payload representing a patient. (complete examples below)

 ## Execution process map

 * Patients (one at a time) can be added to the matchmaker system via:

 	/patient/add

+* Patients (one at a time) can be deleted from the system via a POST to:

+	/patient/delete

+	with payload : {"id":"id_to_delete"}

 * You can view all patients in the system with:

 	/patient/view